dragonworx/jsel/README.md

 Based on the npm module "xpath" originally written by Cameron McCormack ([blog](http://mcc.id.au/xpathjs)) with thanks to Yaron Naveh ([blog](http://webservices20.blogspot.com/)).

+#### Try Online
+Try the interactive editor to test your own data at:

+www.jselement.org

 #### Contributors:

 * Tim Harrington